Anandesh-Sharma/minivault-api/README.md

-# ModelVault
+# MiniVault API

-A repository for managing and organizing machine learning models.
+A repository for managing and organizing machine learning models through a RESTful API.

 ## Getting Started